 Chocolate – The 1975

-, Be prepared, this song will get stuck in your head, like it has been stuck in mine all of Friday evening, this catch song by Manchester based The 1975, is hard to dislike, even with it’s subject matter, smoking cannabis (chocolate) and avoiding the police,, Chocolate is a strange mix of mainstream indie rock and a look at teenage life in the UK, reminding me a little of the Arctic Monkeys first album, both bands used mainstream techniques to get across their message and achieve commercial success.
+, Be prepared, this song will get stuck in your head, like it has been stuck in mine all of Friday evening, this catchy song by Manchester-based The 1975, is hard to dislike, even with it’s subject matter, smoking cannabis (chocolate) and avoiding the police,, Chocolate is a strange mix of mainstream indie rock and a look at teenage life in the UK, reminding me a little of the Arctic Monkeys first album, both bands used mainstream techniques to get across their message and achieve commercial success.

 The 1975 start their European tour on the 2nd of May in Liverpool, hitting venues all over the UK, including Leeds, Manchester, Birmingham, Newcastle, Bristol, London, Glasgow and Nottingham, so be sure to check them out.

 In contrast to last weekend, my morning was a little more lively and my music choices have reflected that, with the synthesizer dance stylings of the English electronic double act of Goldfrapp, I have been a fan of these two for a while, ever since I first heard the slow jazz stylings of Utopia, of their first album, Felt Mountain, but today I was more interested in something a little more upbeat, concentrating more on their 3rd album, Supernature, which was probably their most successful work to date, including the hugely popular Ooh La La, that you couldn’t escape from in the summer of 2005, my personal favourite though is Lovely 2 C U, which is one of those songs that just gets you pumped up, making it perfect for a morning when your struggling to motivate yourself to get up and do something worthwhile with your Saturday.